MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query-sqlcmd.md

 ---
 # required metadata

-title: Use the sqlcmd command-line utility on Linux - SQL Server vNext | Microsoft Docs
+title: Use the sqlcmd command-line utility on Linux - SQL Server | Microsoft Docs
 description: This tutorial shows how to run sqlcmd on Linux to run Transact-SQL queries.
 author: rothja
 ms.author: jroth